 I liked the lace detail on the top of the left dress, but overall it felt a bit matronly for me.
 The bottom detail felt sparse and that was a deal breaker.

-This dress on the right was quickly a ‘no,’ and quite the unflattering picture to go with it.
-The tulle on the bottom clashed too much with the embroidered flowers on the upper portion.
+This dress on the right was quickly a no. The tulle on the bottom clashed too much with the embroidered flowers on the upper portion.

 This dress was another close one.
 It had a lot of what I was looking for – the only exception being that it had a bit too much ‘poof’ for my taste, as I was ideally in search of a sheath style dress.
-If I had not found the perfect dress for me after trying on this one, it is very likely that this would have been the one.
-Alas, it will have to be for a different bride.
+This very likely would have been the one, had I not found the perfect dress shortly after.

 Now that I have found my dress, the whole wedding seems to be coming even more into focus.
-We still have several details to sort, and we’re having fun with it every step of the way.
+We still have several details to sort out, and we’re having fun with it every step of the way.